Old Persian

-Old Persian is one of the two directly attested Old Iranian languages (the other being Avestan) and is the ancestor of Middle Persian (the language of Sasanian Empire).
+Old Persian is one of two directly attested Old Iranian languages (the other being Avestan) and is the ancestor of Middle Persian (the language of the Sasanian Empire).
 Like other Old Iranian languages, it was known to its native speakers as ariya (Iranian).
+Old Persian is close to both Avestan and Vedic Sanskrit, and all three languages are highly inflected.